-The inspiration in flocking birds appears in [4], where we first find the application of the behavior of a group of animals, in this case birds, to the solution of mathematical problems.
-The application of flocking behavior appears in [5, 6] to guide a flock of self organized mobile robots.
-El-abd [7] created a Particle Swarm Optimization (that we explain latter) based in flocking behavior.
-We will recall the
+The inspiration in flocking birds to design computational systems appears in [119], where we first find the application of simple behavior rules followed autonomously by individuals of a group of virtual animals, in this case birds, to simulate the complex behavior of flocks, such as following the leader.
+Since then, simulation of flocking behavior has been used to control the navigation of self organized mobile multi-robot systems [2, 133].
+El-abd [38] created a Particle Swarm Optimization (that we explain latter) based in flocking behavior.